djjd47130/JD-UOM/README.md

 ### NOTE: Do not get confused with the term `unit` - it is used to reference a unit-of-measurement, and does not mean a "delphi unit".
 Except for in documentation, such as below.

 ## Features
-- Generic central class `TUOMUtils` to encapsulate entire UOM conversion capabilities.
+- Main central class `TUOMUtils` to encapsulate entire UOM conversion capabilities.
 - Base object `TUOM` to encapsulate all possible details of a specific unit of measurement.
   - Registered within `TUOMUtils` class.
 - Endless common units-of-measurement pre-registered, including `Distance`, `Area`, `Volume`, `Mass`, `Temperature`, etc.